 We also welcome donations of food products to be used in preparing prasad.
 Please note that we do not use onions, garlic, mushrooms, meat, fish or eggs or any prepared products containing the above items.
 Check the labels on sweets or prepared foods before bringing them!

-The following is a list of items that we can always use in the kitchen.
-You are always welcome to make any offering large or small that you feel called to bring.
+The following is a list of items that we can always use in the kitchen!

 It is an honor to serve Maharajji in his kitchen.
 Dada Mukherjee, one of Maharajji’s close Indian devotees, writes the following in his book “By His Grace” about Maharjji and prasad: